The Complete Guide to Website Project Management

 We mainly use 3 different platforms for managing the content writing and SEO process of the website.

-Loom and Google Drive natively integrate with Rock.
 We use the in-app Loom integration to quickly record a video if something is too difficult to explain in words.
+We also use the Google Drive integration in our website project management by adding relevant folders to the project spaces.

-Development & implementation: Siteground, Webflow, Wordpress
+Development & implementation: Webflow

 Manage your website project management workflow by following these 6 steps